 He opens the door, he’s got that look on his face

-This sets up a scene of coming home, or maybe crashing at a friend’s flat.
+He’s either coming home or crashing at a friend’s flat.

 That “look on his face” is familiarity, maybe disappointment or concern.
 It’s someone who’s seen this routine before.